Cubeir/Vanilla-RTX-Tuner/README.md

 - `Increase ambient light`
 Adds a small amount of emissivity to all surfaces, effectively increasing ambient light with ray tracing.
-With vibrant visuals this may result in a nightvision effect.
+This will result in a nightvision effect if made too strong.
 This option works in conjunction with the Emissivity Multiplier — higher initial multipliers (e.g. 6.0) will amplify the effect.
 Because changes stack on each tuning attempt, only use this once on freshly installed packs, and avoid setting higher emissivity multipliers than `1.0` on further consecutive tuning attempts.
 > For this reason, `Emissivity Multiplier` is automatically reset to default (1.0) if previous tuning attempt has had this option enabled, making it harder to break packs.